Vision, Creativity, and the Will to Succeed

 One long-term and sustainable effort to untangle part of the complex problem was to build off-site Rural Health Clinics to provide outpatient primary care for the vast geographic area served by the hospital.
 While the clinics are not extravagant, top-notch care was and is provided inside the Clinics’ walls.

-FMCH has been a valued client of Quorum Health Resources (QHR) since 1987.
+FMCH has been a valued client of QHR since 1987.
 Even with its challenges, through strong managerial leadership and a committed Board, FMCH continued to reserve a portion of earnings over many years – planning to replace the hospital in the future.

 In 2011, sketches for a replacement hospital were drawn; in fact, the drawings were essentially premised on replacing exactly what was already in operation at the old site.
 In cadence with these sketches, QHR advised that FMCH develop a Strategic Business Plan to assure a long-term, sustainable operation could be maintained in the new facility.
 In other words, QHR advised that FMCH conduct a service line assessment to help determine what core medical programs would be required to meet the needs of the community, as well as which services were operationally and financially sound at the hospital.